linode/docs/docs/guides/security/basics/dnssec/index.md

 A forged response could also affect more than one user.
 Most recursive name servers maintain a cache of responses.
 This allows for quicker responses to queries than contacting origin name servers for every lookup.
 However, an attacker can cause *cache poisoning* by placing one or more fraudulent entries in a cache.

-For example, many ISP customers could be given fraudulent DNS responses for a bank, all because one customer went to a rogue name server which poisoned the cache.
+For example, many ISP customers could be given fraudulent DNS responses for a bank, all because one customer went to a rogue name server, which poisoned the cache.

 DNSSEC’s digital signatures address this problem in two ways: